Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Method

 In order to obtain a temperature field, we use a `two zone model' (neutral and ionized zones).
 We define the neutral zone as a region with \GHITW $<10^{-1.6}$, while ionized regions correspond to \GHITW$ \ge 10^{-1.6}$ \citep[see][for a similar definition]{cain2021}.
 This choice of $\Gamma_{\rm 12,HI}=10^{-1.6}$ corresponds to $\tau_{\rm Ly\alpha} > 15$ i.e., the pixels in these regions are in the saturated parts of the spectrum.
 Our definition of neutral and ionized zones thus corresponds to whether the pixels are in the saturated or in the transmission spike regions of the spectra.
 The photo-ionization rate in neutral regions is small and they have not experienced any photo-heating due to reionization.
 We assume the temperature of the gas to be similar to the CMB temperature ($\sim 20$ K) for neutral regions.
 We have checked that even if the temperature in neutral regions is $\sim 1000$ K, the properties of the \lya forest at $z<6$ are not significantly different.
 This is because the neutral region produce dark troughs in the spectra and do not affect the overall flux level of the \lya transmission.

 For ionized regions that have experienced photo-heating due to reionization, we assume that the gas follows a TDR.
 We thereby assume 10 percent scatter in the TDR similar to the scatter seen in homogeneous UVB simulations.
 Effectively, we assume that the gas in ionized regions is ionized at the same time.
 The TDR is described by the normalization ($T_0$) and slope ($\gamma$), that are free parameters in our approach.
 We have chosen a wide range of thermal parameters consistent with recent measurements of \citet{gaikwad2020} as discussed in online appendix \ref{app:thermal-parameter-variation} (see \figref{fig:thermal-parameter-variation}).
 In particular, we chose three combination of thermal parameters: (i) default $T_0,\gamma$ evolution, (ii) $T_0 - \delta T_0$, $\gamma + \delta \gamma$ and (iii) $T_0 + \delta T_0$, $\gamma - \delta \gamma$.
 The parameter combination $T_0 + \delta T_0, \: \gamma - \delta \gamma$ corresponds to a model where all the gas in ionized regions are recently ionized.
 The parameter combination $T_0 - \delta T_0, \: \gamma + \delta \gamma$ corresponds to earlier ionized regions that are able to cool down because of Hubble expansion.
 The two zone model does not account for the shock heating of the gas due to structure formation \citep{puchwein2022}.
 The effect of shock heating mostly affects the high density IGM with $\Delta>100$.
 The \lya forest at $z>5$ on the other hand is mostly sensitive to $\Delta < 10$ \citep{gaikwad2020}.
 The effect of shock heating on our measurements is thus small.
-We have chosen thermal parameter combinations that produce the largest possible uncertainty in the \GHIavg$-$\LmfpHI parameters.
-As discussed in \S\ref{subsec:model-generation}, at each redshift we generate $108 \times 81=8748$ models.
-Since we are using three combinations of thermal parameters in our models, we effectively generate $108 \times 81 \times 3 = 26244$ models at any given redshift.
-All the $1\sigma$ constraints shown in this work account for the uncertainty in thermal parameters.
-The final \measurements presented in this work are marginalized over the uncertainty in observed $T_0$ and $\gamma$ values (see \S\ref{sec:results} for details).
+Our two-zone model of temperature is a somewhat extreme case where we assume that all the cells in ionized regions are ionized either very recently (hot case, $T_0 + \delta T_0, \gamma - \delta \gamma$) or ionized very early (cold case, $T_0-\delta T_0, \gamma + \delta \gamma$).
+We assume a fairly large uncertainty on the thermal parameters $T_0$ and $\gamma$.
+Scatter in the temperature density relation, will lead to some cells being ionized early and some ionized late depending on the timing of ionization.
+The parameter constraints from such temperature fluctuation model would lie somewhere between the two extremes where all cells are assumed to be ionized either early or late.
+We show in \S\ref{subsec:aton-excite-consistency} that our two zone model is reasonable and can recover \LmfpHI and \GHIavg even when there is scatter in the temperature density relation.